Do German Citizens Need a Visa for Bali

 These options are designed to simplify entry procedures for international tourists visiting Indonesia.

 However, travelers planning extended stays or more complex activities may need alternative visa categories before entering Bali.
+Travelers may also review Do Germans Need Visa for Bali? and Best Bali Visa Options for Germans.

 What Is the Bali Visa on Arrival for Germans?